beersb/Network-Traffic-Analysis/README.md

   *Ref.
 9: A snapshot of TLS encrypted packet data, which we suspected to be RDP traffic*
 </div>

-We now took steps to actually decrypt this traffic using the TLS key.
-To do this, one selects the Edit option of the radial menu, then from there, one selects Preferences, then Protocols, and finally, TLS.
+We then took steps to actually decrypt this traffic using the TLS key.
+To do perform this decryption with Wireshark, one selects the Edit option from the radial menu, then Preferences, followed by Protocols, and finally, TLS.
 Next, one must click Edit once agian, and a new window will open.
-At this point, one clicks the + symbol to add a new key, then enters the IP address of the server (10.129.43.29 in the case of the lab), the port used for the communication (3389), and the path to the server key file, then save and refresh the PCAP file.
+At this point, one clicks the + symbol to add a new key, then enters the IP address of the server (10.129.43.29 in the case of the lab), the port used for the communication (3389), and the path to the server key file, then saves and refreshes the PCAP file.

 <div>
   <img src="./lab-images/Wireshark/RDP/AddingTheTLSKey.png" alt="Network Traffic Analysis Image" width="800" height="150">